 This is because dogs bring in different kinds of germs and bacteria that help children’s bodies to learn to defend against.
 Thus, they are less susceptible to sickness and other threats as they grow.

 Dogs need a lot of exercise and playtime, and so do kids.
 Having both in the same environment helps to keep your child active and healthy.

 You can get your children’s help in walking the dog, playing with them, and training them.
 This can help ensure that your kids get the exercise they require and keep them occupied and active.

 Dogs need a lot of care, and your child will be able to learn to handle some responsibility for their well-being as well.

 You can get your kids’ help in handling the tasks required to keep a dog in good health and happy spirits.

-As your children grow older, you can give them more responsibilities for taking care of the dog, such as changing the water bowl, bathing and grooming, and feeding the pup.
+As your children grow older, you can give them more responsibilities for taking care of the dog, such as changing the water bowl, bathing and grooming, and feeding the pup, recommends Stuck on You.

 Compassion and Emotional Intelligence

 There are many life lessons that a dog can teach a child.
 Among those lessons are compassion, kindness, love, and selflessness.